 Yeah, I would agree with that.
 And in my experience, I think the culture in compliance embraces change a lot more than other parts of the organisation.
 So you can do some quite exciting things.

 This episode is brought to you by Protiviti.
 Protiviti is a global consulting firm with deep expertise in transformation, risk management and compliance.
 Partner with Protiviti and face the future with confidence.

 So before we dive into our main topic, can you give us a bit more background on your experience with compliance transformation and the work that you’re doing at OneMain Financial?

-And what are the first steps that you think organizations need to take to innovate and transform?
+And what are the first steps that you think organisations need to take to innovate and transform?

 That’s great.
-And you’ve mentioned, like the process complexity, and some of the manual nature of some of those processes that are run typically in organizations, particularly at the cost of the entire organization.
+And you’ve mentioned, like the process complexity, and some of the manual nature of some of those processes that are run typically in organisations, particularly at the cost of the entire organisation.
 What are the other biggest challenges that you think companies face when they’re trying to undergo the level of transformation you’ve driven at OneMain and and in such a highly regulated environment?

 That’s great.
 And you mentioned the the kind of repurposing the you know, your people upskilling or reskilling or repurposing them to different activities.
 How did you leverage technology to compliment that kind of people transformation that you drove?